SteinarVrenne/school_imt3501/Task 1/source/pages/04c_Detailed_Security.rst

   should be terminated in order to mitigate the risk of session cookies being stolen.

-SR.11 - Logfiles needs to be detailed
+SR.11 - Logfiles need to be detailed
 """""""""""""""""""""""""""""""""""""

 | **Requirement categories:** Accountability.